 - International airfare (although will be more than happy to help you decide on arrangements)

-- Hotel night in Santiago on January 8th, if necessary.
-Our flight will be in the late afternoon, so if you want to arrive in Santiago the morning of the 9th, that is fine.
-However, there is a fantastic and convenient airport hotel at the airport in Santiago where you can rest on the 8th, or you can arrive early if you wish to tour around the city or the surrounding wineries in the Maipo Valley.
+- Hotel night in Santiago on January 12th, if necessary.
+Our flight will be in the late afternoon, so if you want to arrive in Santiago the morning of the 13th, you can.
+However, there is a fantastic and convenient airport hotel at the airport in Santiago where you can rest on the 12th, or you can arrive early if you wish to tour around the city or the surrounding wineries in the Maipo Valley.

 - Airport transportation (if necessary) in Santiago, Chile